teamsingularity/vortex-engine/README.md

 - To enable **rapid prototyping** of gameplay and mechanics.
 - To ensure **consistent tools** for all team members, regardless of platform.

-This engine is not tied to a specific game yet — it’s a framework we can build upon as the game idea develops.
+This engine is not tied to a specific game yet — it’s a framework we can build upon as the game idea develops

 ## Building